By William Bruce

 Confidentiality is critical to the successful transfer of a business.
 If word gets out that a business is for sale, several things start happening and none of them are beneficial to a prospective buyer.
 First, key employees start looking for other jobs, fearing that a new owner may not retain them.
 In the uncertainty, customers start looking around and begin shopping elsewhere.
 Suppliers get nervous.

 This is why a seller or business broker will ask you to sign a non-disclosure agreement.
-It’s sometimes called a confidentiality agreement.
 In this agreement, you confirm that you will not disclose the fact that the business is for sale — except to your professional advisors.
 And yes, your spouse is considered a professional advisor.
 After all, he/she consults with you often on a professional basis, right?
-Just caution them on the need for extreme confidentiality.
+Just caution your advisors on the need for extreme confidentiality.

 If you show that you take the need for confidentiality seriously, you will be regarded as the professional that you are.

 The Anonymous Customer

 If you’re working with a business broker, he will probably have furnished you with a summary profile on the businesses.
 The profile will contain the salient points of the business including gross revenue and earnings.
 The first step in analyzing the business might be an anonymous visit posing as a customer.
 We call this a reconnaissance run.

 As you visit, first, note the location.
 Is it appropriately located for the type of business?
 As you’re driving into the parking lot, what does the business look like from the street?
 What about signage and street identification?
 Then as you walk to the entrance, what kind of an impression do you receive?

 Once you’re inside, take a close look around.
 If it’s a retail establishment, are the shelves full?
 Is it clean and neat Are there customers there?
 Are the employees helpful?